 Below you’ll find a plethora of resources for LOF volunteers, both current and prospective.
-Please note that this page is primarily catered to our waterski events, but that snow skiing volunteers are also needed during the winter season.
+Please note that this page is primarily catered to our waterski volunteers.
+Resources for winter volunteers will be provided in great detail at training.

 LOF Adaptive Skiers’ adaptive programs change the lives of individuals with disabilities and special needs each and every day.
 At the heart of what we do are our volunteers.
 Coming from near and far and of all ages, it’s the LOF volunteers who make our life changing programs possible.
-We offer a range of positions at our adaptive sports organization ranging from in the office to on the water and on the slopes.
+We offer a range of positions at our adaptive sports organization ranging from office admin support to hands-on help with our participants at the water and the slopes.

 Volunteer Jobs on the Water: